Microsoft-community/Community-website/src/mod/docs/index.md

 ## Auditing

-Events are logged in the seven logging channels as well as the Discord Audit Log.
+Events are logged in the eight logging channels as well as the Discord Audit Log.

+### #investigations

+* AutoMod block message
+* AutoMod flag message
+* Infringing message removed

 ### #cliptok-user-logs